enonic/starter-bootstrap3/README.md

 ## Installation

-To setup a project locally with Enonic CLI, simply run the following command:
+To set up a project locally with Enonic CLI, simply run the following command:

 ```bash
 $ enonic project create
 ```
-Complete the Wizard and make sure you choose *Webpack starter* from the list of starters
+Complete the Wizard and make sure you choose *Bootstrap starter* from the list of starters

 ```bash
 $ cd <project-folder>